goldenbible/BibleCMS/README.md

 Because not a lot people will wanna go to page for charity organizations and every organization will have a chance to get a donating.

 **Donation**
 Donate button or link.
 Setting in administration page.
+Request for contribution buttons.
+[Who knows maybe world will get rich Bible Foundation.]
+Settings for switching these buttons.

 **Social Networking**
 All is said in subject.
 It's friends, private messages and other futures of that.